PWG BOLA 2017 [Wrestler Profiles]: Tonight is the NIGHT!

-September is quickly approaching and with it comes one of indie wrestling’s most anticipated tournaments, Pro Wrestling Guerilla’s Battle of Los Angeles.
+September is HERE, and with it comes one of indie wrestling’s most anticipated tournament, Pro Wrestling Guerilla’s Battle of Los Angeles.
 The last three BOLA winners were Ricochet, Zack Sabre, Jr. and Marty Scurll who have each done well for themselves following their respective wins.
 It’s not a catapult to superstardom, but it is an excellent way for a wrestler to raise their stock by having fun matches and maybe impressing Dave Meltzer (or, at least, Travis Moody).

 Flash Morgan Webster